Bruck an der Leitha: History

 After the end of the Roman Empire, the first traces of new settlement date from around 900.
 Graves from this time show Hungarian and later Francian/Bavarian influence.
 In 1074 the settlement is first documented as "Aschirichesprucca" and elevated to the status of a city in 1239.
 During the 13th century Bruck was rebuilt according to a rectangular street-scheme north-east of the old settlement.

 Though quite strongly fortified since, Bruck never played an important role in a military conflict.
 In the long period of wars with the Turkish Empire the fortifications were already outdated, so Bruck did not even try to resist Turkish troops when they approached Vienna in 1529 and 1683 (Siege of Vienna).
 Therefore, Bruck was not destroyed (unlike other towns like Hainburg).

 After this period, Bruck prospered and became an important center of wine production and trade.
 In the Napoleonic Wars Bruck was a center of maneuvers for the Austrian army, which it remained during the 19th century.
 In 1867 an important permanent military base was erected.
 After the end of World War I in 1918 the Austro-Hungarian Empire broke up.
 Most of Bruck belonged to Austria, but the military base and the main railway station was situated on the Hungarian side of the border (this part of Bruck is called Bruckneudorf).

+This border, symbolised by the river Leitha, separated the Austrian Empire from the Kingdom of Hungary (Cisleithania and Transleithania).

 In 1921, when the western parts of Hungary were integrated to Austrian territory under the name of "Burgenland", Bruck remained divided between the provinces of Lower Austria and Burgenland.
 Bruck an der Leitha became the capital of the same-named district.
 Despite the important military base neighbouring Bruck, the town was not much affected by World War II.
 Today, Bruck has about 7300 inhabitants and still is the administrative center of the district.
 Important sights are the city walls from the 13th century, the Baroque church and the old castle, Schloss Prugg, of the Dukes of Harrach.